 What is the cost of a hair transplant?

 A hair transplant is charged by how many grafts you require.
+How many you have will affect the hair replacement cost.
 A graft is a small group of 1, 2 or 3 hairs for example 500 grafts is equivalent to about 1100 hairs.
 Most hair transplants are between 500 grafts to 3000 grafts.
-See our price list to find out more about the cost of hair transplant in Australia.
+See our hair replacement cost price list to find out more about the cost of hair transplant in Australia.

 Do you do eyebrow transplants?